Motorola Razr (2020)

-The Motorola Razr (2019) (stylized motorola razr, also known as RAZR 2019) is an Android foldable smartphone produced by Motorola Mobility.
-Unveiled on November 14, 2019, it was released on February 6, 2020.
-The device is designed to be reminiscent of the original Motorola Razr feature phone series and features a horizontally foldable screen (in contrast to other recent folding smartphones which are designed to be folded vertically).
+The Motorola Razr (stylized motorola razr, also known as RAZR 2019 or RAZR 2020) is an Android foldable smartphone produced by Motorola Mobility.
+Unveiled on November 14, 2019, it was released on February 6, 2020 reviving the Razr line and designed to be reminiscent of the original Motorola Razr V3.
+It features a clamshell horizontally foldable screen that is fully touchscreen and rollable.
+An updated version of the phone, Motorola Razr 5G, was released on September 15, 2020.
+Motorola introduced a successor, Motorola Razr (2022), in August 2022.

 Specifications

 The Razr is inspired heavily by the original feature phone line of the same name, and uses a clamshell design to conceal a 6.2-inch 21:9 OLED display.
 The device's exterior features a secondary 2.7-inch "Quick View" display to access selected features (such as notifications) when the device is closed.
 The screen is protected by a stainless-steel frame, is "scuff resistant", and has no visible crease at its folding point, with a fingerprint sensor located in the lower bezel.
-In response to concerns surrounding the Galaxy Fold, Motorola stated that it had "full confidence" in the durability of the phone's screen, that it would last the "average lifespan of a smartphone", and that they were "not going to go out there and say, consumers should be cautious of how they use the phone".
+In response to concerns surrounding the Galaxy Fold, Motorola Mobility stated that it had "full confidence" in the durability of the phone's screen, that it would last the "average lifespan of a smartphone", and that they were "not going to go out there and say, consumers should be cautious of how they use the phone".
 The device was initially sold in a black finish.
 A second "Blush Gold" option was announced in February 2020.
 The Razr does not support physical SIM cards, and requires use of eSIM.